imtayadeway/imtayadeway.github.io/_drafts/do-the-right-thing.md

 Seattle.rb) show that perhaps the only thing we can agree on is that a codebase be consistent.
 Where it lacks consistency there lie opportunities to rectify, but this is almost always a bad idea if done for its own sake.
-Important historical details get obscured by trivial wankery.

-Finally, being right stands in opposition to notions like agile and TDD. <more on this>
+Finally, being right simply isn't agile.
+One of the core tenets of the Agile Manifesto that while there is value in following a plan, there is more value in responding to change.
+This seems to suggest that our plans, while useful, will inevitably be wrong in crucial ways.
+An obsession with rightness is bound to waste time - accepting that we will be wrong encourages us to get feedback early and iterate to build the right thing in the shortest time.

 ### On Culture